lemonadejs/modal/docs/colorpicker.md

 }
 ```

-## Properties
+### Properties

 - closed: boolean -> if false colorpicker starts open. default is true
 - pallete: matrix -> provide the colors that will be rendered in the grid
-- type: string -> chooses the element that will toggle the colorpicker. options: 'button', 'input', 'icon', 'custom'
+- type: string -> chooses the element that will toggle the colorpicker. options are: 'button', 'input', 'icon', 'custom'

-## Events
+### Events

 - oncolorchange: callback function(color) -> triggered when color is selected.
 - onopen: callbackfunction(color) -> triggered when colorpicker modal opens
 - onclose: callbackfunction(color) -> triggered when colorpicker modal closes

-### Custom Input Configuration
+#### Custom Input Configuration

+When **type** is set to 'custom', the custom element should be passed like that.
 This feature allows you to have more control to personalize the element that will toggle the Colorpicker

 ```html
 <Colorpicker>